-Recycled energy means useful thermal, mechanical or electrical energy produced from: (i) exhaust heat from any commercial or industrial process; (ii) waste gas, waste fuel or other forms of energy that would otherwise be flared, incinerated, disposed of or vented; and (iii) electricity or equivalent mechanical energy while the portfolio standards of most other states are based on retail electric sales (kilowatthours), Kansas' standard is based on generating capacity (kilowatts).
+coal, tire-derived fuel, pumped storage hydroelectric projects, and recycled energy.5 Lastly, while the portfolio standards of most other states are based on retail electric sales (kilowatthours), Kansas' standard is based on generating capacity (kilowatts).

 In addition, seven states-Alaska, Indiana, Oklahoma, North Dakota, South Dakota, Vermont, and Virginia-have non-binding renewable energy goals.
 Indiana was the latest state to establish a goal in 2011.
 Utah also enacted legislation in March 2008 that contains some provisions similar to those found in renewable portfolio standards adopted by other states.
 However, certain provisions in the legislation may be more accurately described as a renewable portfolio goal.6 Specifically, the legislation requires that utilities only need to pursue renewable energy to the extent that it is "cost-effective."
 The guidelines for determining the cost-effectiveness of acquiring an energy source include an assessment of whether acquisition of the resource will result in the delivery of electricity at the lowest reasonable cost, as well as an assessment of long-term and short-term impacts, risks, reliability, financial impacts on the affected utility, and other factors determined by the Utah Public Service Commission.
 To the extent that it is cost-effective to do so, investor-owned utilities, municipal utilities and cooperative utilities must use eligible renewable resources to account for 20% of their 2025 adjusted retail electric sales.
 In addition, the first year of compliance is 2025 with no interim targets, but utilities must file progress reports during the interim period at specified times.
 The progress reports are supposed to indicate the actual and projected amount of qualifying electricity the utility has acquired, the source of the electricity, an estimate of the cost for the utility to achieve their target, and recommendations for a legislative or program change.